Graduate Course Schedules

 May be repeated with permission from the director of internships.
 Interns must be nominated by the department for internships at the Michael C. Carlos Museum, the High Museum of Art, and elsewhere.
 Variable credit.

-ARTHIST 597R: Directed Study
+ARHIST 597R: Directed Study

 Variable credit.